kietutorial/kie750-tutorial/Readme.md

 kierulesengine_02_prjwithtest - The basic generated KIE project using eclipse project using Junit.<br/>
 kierulesengine_04_prjasjbpm - Modify fact between process task.
 Use a new ProcessUtil.<br/>
 kierulesengine_06_passfactbetweenobject - Demostrating the basic generated JBPM rule as a process workflow.<br/>
-kierulesengine_10_project_springboot - The basicd generated KIE project with springboot.<br/>
+kierulesengine_08_project_springboot - Springboot configuration of the basic generated KIE project.<br/>